frozen0601/BlinkBlink-Releases/README.md

    xattr - c /Applications/BlinkBlink.app
    ```
 5. Phew, done!
 Click on BlinkBlink, and it should now be running in your menu bar! 🎉

+   _Mac users, I’m sorry you’ll need to take these extra steps to get the app running.
+Basically, Apple requires developers to pay an annual fee of $99 to avoid these annoying security warnings.
+If we don’t pay, they make it harder for users to install apps, even when they’re perfectly safe._ 😞 _But don’t worry, I guarantee the extra step is totally worth it!_

 ##